macrat/ayd/README.md

 $ ayd https://your-service.example.com ping:another-host.example.com
 ```

-4. Check your service status.
+4. Check the status of your services.

-You can see the status page on <http://localhost:9000/>, and you can use [HTTP APIs](#status-page-and-endpoints).
+You can see the status page on <http://localhost:9000/>, and you can use [HTTP APIs](#status-pages-and-endpoints).

 ## Reference

-Ayd check the target specified as URLs if alive or not, and report to the alert target that specified as URLs if status changed.
+Ayd checks whether the targets are alive or not, and reports to the alert targets if the target's status has changed.
+The targets and alert targets are specified as URLs, in the command to start Ayd.

-A command to start Ayd looks like below.
+A command to start Ayd looks like:

 ``` plain text
 $ ayd  -a exec:/path/to/alert.sh  10m  ping:192.168.1.1 http://example.com